Do Maintain

 Gareth Heaton

 Blunt kitchen knives, scissors and garden tools.
-Dry wooden boards.
+Dry wooden chopping boards.
 We all have them.
 But maintaining your stuff is easy… when you know how.

 Professional knife sharpener Gareth Heaton draws on years of experience – both at his kitchenware business and running workshops – to provide step-by-step instructions on how to correctly sharpen your tools.
 Using whetstones and other abrasives, you'll make them more effective and safer to use – and discover the hidden joy and satisfaction of maintenance.
 In Do Maintain, you will learn how to: